diablobench/diablobench.github.io/artifact.md

 This experiment consists of observing that none of the tested blockchains can commit all transaction of any DApp workloads on a fresh install on
 200 AWS VMs of type c5.2xlarge (8vCPUs, 16GB memory) spread equally across the following availability zones: Cape Town, Tokyo, Mumbai, Sydney, Stockholm, Milan, Bahrain, Sao Paulo, Ohio and Oregon.
-For more details, follow the fresh install described at https://diablobench.github.io/fresh-install.
+For more details, follow the fresh install described on the [fresh install page](https://diablobench.github.io/fresh-install).